tedc/castadiva-deploy/web/app/plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 3.1.7 =
+* Done the removal of the 'bio' field from the facebook login to make the plugin compactible with the Facebook API version 2.8.

 = 3.1.6 =
 * Done the addition of the documentation link to how to use section.